Creative Writing Ideas and Journal Topics For:

 What is your favorite type of puzzle to solve and why?

-This printable calendar set for January includes smaller calendar pieces for the 7 days of the
+Above: This free January calendar set includes smaller pieces for the 7 days of the

 week that will fit inside your calendar pocket chart.